Skip to main content

 The Plan Proposes Policies to Streamline Regulation and Spur Construction of “American AI Infrastructure”

 On July 23, 2025, the White House unveiled Winning the Race: America's AI Action Plan.
-The Plan outlines a sweeping federal policy for boosting domestic AI development based on three pillars: Accelerate AI Innovation, Build American AI Infrastructure, and Lead in International AI Diplomacy and Security.
+The Plan outlines a sweeping federal policy for boosting domestic AI development across three pillars: (1) Accelerate AI Innovation, (2) Build American AI Infrastructure, and (3) Lead in International AI Diplomacy and Security.

-According to the Wall Street Journal, technology companies have already announced over $1.5 trillion in planned investments in data centers and manufacturing facilities.
-As the Plan stimulates further investment over the next decade, that figure is projected to rise significantly.
+Technology companies have already announced over $1.5 trillion in planned investments in data centers and hardware manufacturing facilities, according to the Wall Street Journal.
+As the Plan stimulates further investment around AI technology over the next decade, that figure is projected to rise significantly.

-For the construction industry, the “Build American AI Infrastructure” pillar of the Plan represents a multi-trillion-dollar opportunity: accelerating the development of so-called AI infrastructure — data centers, semiconductor fabrication facilities, and the energy systems that power them.
+For the construction industry, the “Build American AI Infrastructure” pillar of the Plan represents a multi-trillion-dollar opportunity: accelerating the development of so-called AI infrastructure — data centers, state-of-the-art hardware fabrication facilities, and the energy systems that power them.
+While the Plan offers grandiose proclamations with Trump-ian flair, its ultimate success will depend on strong interagency and intragovernmental coordination — a challenge even optimistic observers acknowledge.

-The Plan's section titled "Create Streamlined Permitting for Data Centers, Semiconductor Manufacturing Facilities, and Energy Infrastructure while Guaranteeing Security" (Plan, pp. 14-15) contains the following directives:
+The Plan's regulatory streamlining policies, titled “Create Streamlined Permitting for Data Centers, Semiconductor Manufacturing Facilities, and Energy Infrastructure while Guaranteeing Security” (Plan, pp. 14-15), include the following:

 2. Development of Energy Infrastructure to Support AI-Related Projects

-Under "Develop a Grid to Match the Pace of AI Innovation" (Plan, pp. 15-16), the Plan outlines a three-pronged approach to energy infrastructure:
+The “Develop a Grid to Match the Pace of AI Innovation” (Plan, pp. 15-16), the section outlines a three-pronged approach to energy infrastructure:

-- "Stabilize the grid of today" by preventing "premature decommissioning of critical power generation resources";
+1. “Stabilize the grid of today” by preventing “premature decommissioning of critical power generation resources.”

-- "Optimize existing grid resources" through "advanced grid management technologies and upgrades to power lines";
+2. “Optimize existing grid resources” through “advanced grid management technologies and upgrades to power lines.”

-- "Prioritize the interconnection of reliable, dispatchable power sources" including "enhanced geothermal, nuclear fission, and nuclear fusion".
+3. “Prioritize the interconnection of reliable, dispatchable power sources” including “enhanced geothermal, nuclear fission, and nuclear fusion.”

 3. Labor Force Training and Development Programs to Build AI-Related Projects

-The Plan establishes directives under "Train a Skilled Workforce for AI Infrastructure" (Plan, p.
-17), instructing the Department of Labor and Department of Commerce to:
+The “Train a Skilled Workforce for AI Infrastructure” (Plan, p.
+17) section includes directives instructing the Department of Labor and Department of Commerce to:

-The Plan specifically identifies "electricians, advanced HVAC technicians, and a host of other high-paying occupations" as critical to infrastructure development.
-While the Plan provides few details in terms of what these “skill frameworks”, “competency models” and “training programs” will look like, these provisions indicate federal support for addressing skilled labor availability in construction trades.
+The Plan specifically identifies “electricians, advanced HVAC technicians, and a host of other high-paying occupations” as critical to AI-infrastructure development.

 4. Security Standards to Protect AI-Related Projects